Updated: Jul 14

 Pay particular attention when sitting for work, while driving, while sitting on the bleachers at your kid's baseball game, and while standing in line at the grocery store.

 Like the image above, good posture doesn't mean arching your back and puffing your chest out.
 If means being in alignment and "growing" an inch taller through the crown of your head.
+Notice how from the side view, your ankle, knee, hip, shoulder, and ear should be in vertical alignment.
+(Most people have a rounded upper back and forward head posture.)

 Can you feel how getting into that posture and holding it requires your muscles to work?
+It's not intense work, but it takes a bit of effort.

 BONUS: The body language of sitting, standing and walking with good posture "says" you're confident, strong, and in control!